 Special attention was paid to aggressive, manipulative information technologies of game industry products which promote game addictions through involvement and retention of their clients in the game.

 It was considered the destructive influence of game content on the development of personality, intellect, formation of worldview and values in children and teenagers.

-The participants of the round table came to the conclusion that the problem of game addictions is little studied and requires further comprehensive research.
+The participants of the online conference came to the conclusion that the problem of game addictions is little studied and requires further comprehensive research.
 Besides, the society is not well informed about the consequences and risk factors of game addictions.

 Information gaming technologies are the main risk factor.
 Without large-scale restrictive measures we will not be able to change this situation for the better.
 These measures must concern the quality of the gaming industry’s products, i.e., the content of games, the exclusion of manipulative technologies of involvement and retention in the game.

 Game addictions cause irreparable damage to the intellectual and spiritual potential of future generations, harming the mental and physical health of all population groups, especially children and teenagers.